monodo/PotreeViewer/README.md

 ## About

-Potree Viewer is a free open-source user interface to display, explore and measure large points clouds based on the Level Of Detail (LOD) concept, based on Markus Schütz [Potree](http://potree.org).
+Potree Viewer is a free open-source user interface to display, explore and measure large points clouds based on the Level Of Detail (LOD) concept, thanks to Markus Schütz [Potree](http://potree.org).

-The project is currently developped by [SITN](http://ne.ch/sitn) and emphasizes the use of georeferenced point cloouds.
+The project is currently developped by [SITN](http://ne.ch/sitn) and focuses on the use of georeferenced point cloouds.

-The one and only purpose of Potree Viewer is to provide Potree with a intuitive, complete and stable UI, making the maximum out of Potree.
-The final goal is to provide the largest public with a easy access to information rich LiDAR state-wise point clouds.
-For a live demo please test the [SITN Potree Viewer](http://sitn.ne.ch/lidar/index.html)
+The purpose of Potree Viewer is to provide the largest public with a easy access to information rich LiDAR state-wide point clouds.
+For a live demo please test the [SITN Potree Viewer](http://sitn.ne.ch/lidar/index.html) by enhancing Potree with a intuitive, complete and stable UI.

 ![](./docs/images/profile_full.png)